COVID-19 and the Temporary Framework

-- There is a UK Government requirement to inform BEIS of all aid measures which rely on State aid cover provided by the UK (TF) Umbrella scheme.
-This requires a monthly e-mail to the Scottish Government State Aid Team confirming the aid measure is operating in compliance with the TF conditions and confirming the budget.
-We will forward the details which will allow BEIS to monitor all measures in place and project total spend under the scheme.
+There is a requirement to provide the Department for Business, Energy and Industrial Strategy (BEIS) with details of all funding programmes which rely on State aid cover provided by the UK (TF) Umbrella scheme.
+This entails a monthly e-mail to the Scottish Government State Aid Team confirming the aid measure is operating in compliance with the TF conditions and a summary of expenditure to date (by calendar month if possible).
+We will forward the details which will allow BEIS to monitor total spend for all funding does not exceed the budget of umbrella scheme.

-- Transparency Reporting.
+Transparency Reporting.
 Comprehensive details are required for publishing individual aid awards.
-More details will be published on these pages shortly.
+More detail on this can be found on the Transparency page.